camden-kid/angular/aio/content/guide/attribute-directives.md

 Next, add an `import` statement to fetch the `Highlight` directive and add that class to the `declarations` NgModule metadata.
-This way Angular recognizes the directive when it encounters `myHighlight` in the template.
+This way Angular recognizes the directive when it encounters `appHighlight` in the template.

 <code-example path="attribute-directives/src/app/app.module.ts" title="src/app/app.module.ts"></code-example>

-Now when the app runs, the `myHighlight` directive highlights the paragraph text.
+Now when the app runs, the `appHighlight` directive highlights the paragraph text.

 <figure>
   <img src="generated/images/guide/attribute-directives/first-highlight.png" alt="First Highlight">